 A business coach will support a business resolve their own issues through:

-- Guiding and promoting the skills needed to understand the how and why of your business.
-This guidance can come from teaching how to apply the skills need to clarity, purpose, and promote framework and structure.
+- Identify your skills and understand the how and why of your business.
+This guidance can come from teaching you how to apply the skills needed to clarity, purpose, and promote framework and structure.

 - Advise you how to identify key areas of performance that require attention through enhancing visualization, purpose, and responsibility.

 - Direct you in maximizing on the potential, skills, and resources already present in the workforce through brainstorming and planning.